 Gout and pseudogout are the 2 most common crystal-induced arthropathies.
-Gout is caused by monosodium urate monohydrate crystals; pseudogout is caused by calcium pyrophosphate crystals and is more accurately termed calcium pyrophosphate disease.
+Gout (see the image below) is caused by monosodium urate monohydrate crystals; pseudogout is caused by calcium pyrophosphate crystals and is more accurately termed calcium pyrophosphate disease.

 Symptoms of gout or pseudogout include the following:

 Physical findings may include the following: